Engineering Frequently Asked Questions

 requirements that firms need to know about?

-A The City has a boilerplate
+A The City has boilerplate contracts that are

-expend resources pursuing City of Mesa work.
+you expend resources pursuing City of Mesa work.

 Q How do we get a copy of your